villhei/elixirtut/elixir_web/app/chapters/01_introduction.md

 The simple code example demonstrates several features of the Elixir language and functional programming: pattern matching with additional guard expressions, implicit return values, extensive use of functions, leverage of Erlang features and dynamic typing.
 No reason to worry, we will take a closer look at each of these one at a time.

-An increasing number of programming languages support functional programming features, but they rarely do so very well.
+An increasing number of programming languages are starting to support common functional programming features, but they rarely do so in a very pure manner.
 In order to understand what the functional programming approach has to offer, one has to really learn a functional programming language and the way applications are built in this paradigm.

 ## Elixir?

 Elixir is a functional programming language for the Erlang virtual machine BEAM.
 Elixir is a functional and concurrent general purpose language deriving from Erlang.
-Elixir decorates Erlang's extremely powerful concurrency model with features such as macros and support metaprogramming.
+Elixir decorates Erlang's extremely powerful concurrency model with features such as macros and support for metaprogramming.

 Elixir is a relatively new language.
 The first version of the language was released in 2012.
 Elixir is the brainchild of José Valim.
-José Valim is one of the authors of the Rails project for the Ruby language and syntactical influence from Ruby is obvious in Elixir.
+José Valim is one of the authors of the Rails project for the Ruby language.
+The syntactical influence from Ruby is obvious in Elixir.

-Elixir was chosen for this guide instead of languages such as `haskell`, `clojure` or `scala` for it's clean syntax, ease of use and small, understandable language core and for it's powerful Erlang-adopted features for parallel processing.
+Elixir was chosen for this guide instead of languages such as `haskell`, `clojure` or `scala` for it's clean syntax, ease of use and small, understandable language core and for it's powerful Erlang-adopted features for parallel processing which give it interesting and relatively unique properties.

 #### Key features